cdntinker/WIP-IoT-Smart_Switch/README.md

 # TODO items

+Add Group Topic to the config page.

+Simplify handling of Active-High vs. Active-Low LEDs.

 Handling on-device buttons is highest priority.

 Sensors of various sorts would be rather nice.

+# Usage
 ## To build in PlatformIO...

 You can either just download the repo & open the folder in VSCode or actually Clone the repository directly.